 Andrew Stanton pitched his idea and story to Pixar head John Lasseter in an hour-long session, using elaborate visual aids and character voices.
-At the end of it, the exhausted Stanton asked Lasseter what he thought, to which Lasseter replied, "You had me at 'fish'."
+At the end of it, an exhausted Stanton asked Lasseter what he thought, to which Lasseter replied, "You had me at 'fish.'"

 Director Andrew Stanton did the voice of Crush the sea turtle.
 Stanton never intended to do the voice of Crush, only providing the voice for the film's rough cut, but when it proved popular in test screenings, he decided to do it for the final film.
 Stanton recorded all of Crush's dialogue lying on his couch in his office.

-Film makers were worried that comedienne Ellen DeGeneres might not be able to perform the dramatic scene where Dory begs Marlin not to leave, so at the end of a day of recording other scenes asked her to record a trial reading of the scene with the intention that she go home with a recording of it to work on her actual performance.
+Film makers were worried that comedian Ellen DeGeneres would not be able to perform the dramatic scene where Dory begs Marlin not to leave, so, at the end of a day of recording other scenes, they asked her to record a trial reading of the scene, with the intention that she go home with a recording of it to work on her actual performance.
 DeGeneres agreed, but her trial reading was so heartfelt and emotional that (apart from a few small edits) this is what was used in the final cut of the film.

 Though never mentioned in the film, it is revealed by the directors in the commentary that Crush and his crew of thrill-seeking turtles are headed for Hawaii.
 Also mentioned in the commentary is that the young turtles' shells are modeled after Hawaiian shirts.